rm511130/Install-PCF-on-GCP-using-Concourse/README.md

  [1] fe-rmeira
  [2] pde-greenplum-dev
  [3] Create a new project
-Please enter numeric choice or text value (must exactly match list item):  1
+Please enter numeric choice or text value:  1                             <<< user input is required

 Your current project has been set to: [fe-rmeira].

 Do you want to configure a default Compute Region and Zone?
 (Y/n)?
-Y
+Y     <<< user input is required

 Which Google Compute Engine zone would you like to use as project default?